CapnSammeh/PeterHerring/content/posts/Getting Hydrated.md

 Caffeine is something else that you need to be mindful of when looking to keep yourself hydrated.
 As it's a diurtic, it will mess with your hydration levels.
 A rule I use is if you went and bought a Medium flat white at the shops, you should drink an extra litre of water to make sure you stay on top of it.

+Keep an eye out for Part 3 where I'll discuss **WHY** we need to make sure we stay hydrated.
+Until then,
+Pete.